hashicorp/terraform-provider-tfe/website/docs/r/registry_module.html.markdown

 The `vcs_repo` block supports:

-* `display_identifier` - (Required) The display identifier for your VCS repository.
+* `display_identifier` - (Optional, Computed) The display identifier for your VCS repository.
   For most VCS providers outside of BitBucket Cloud and Azure DevOps, this will match the `identifier` string.
+Atlas recomputes this server-side for OAuth connections; it is read back from the API and does not need to be set explicitly.
 * `identifier` - (Required) A reference to your VCS repository in the format `<organization>/<repository>` where `<organization>` and `<repository>` refer to the organization (or project key, for Bitbucket Data Center) and repository in your VCS provider.
 The format for Azure DevOps is `<ado organization>/<ado project>/_git/<ado repository>`.
+  Changes to this field update the module in place.
 * `oauth_token_id` - (Optional) Token ID of the VCS Connection (OAuth Connection Token) to use.
 This conflicts with `github_app_installation_id` and can only be used if `github_app_installation_id` is not used.
+  Changes to this field update the module in place.
+Switching from `oauth_token_id` to `github_app_installation_id` is supported.
 * `github_app_installation_id` - (Optional) The installation id of the Github App.
 This conflicts with `oauth_token_id` and can only be used if `oauth_token_id` is not used.
+  Changes to this field update the module in place.
+Switching from `github_app_installation_id` to `oauth_token_id` is supported.
 * `branch` - (Optional) The git branch used for publishing when using branch-based publishing for the registry module.
 When a `branch` is set, `tags` will be returned as `false`.
+  Changes to this field update the module in place.
 * `tags` - (Optional) Specifies whether tag based publishing is enabled for the registry module.
 When `tags` is set to `true`, the `branch` must be set to an empty value.
+  Changes to this field update the module in place.
 * `source_directory` - (Optional) The path to the module configuration files within the VCS repository.
+Changes to this field update the module in place.
 This feature is currently in beta and is not available to all users.
 * `tag_prefix` - (Optional) The prefix to filter repository Git tags when using the tag-based publishing type in a repository that contains code for multiple modules.
 Without a prefix, HCP Terraform and Terraform Enterprise publish new versions for all modules with valid Git tags that use semantic versioning.
+Changes to this field update the module in place.
 This feature is currently in beta and is not available to all users.

 ## Attributes Reference